-Although the Isle of Palms served a variety of purposes prior to its development as a residential/resort community, very little remains in the way of historic buildings or archeological sites.
+Although the Isle of Palms served a variety of purposes prior to its development as a residential community with a resort, very little remains in the historic buildings or archeological sites.
 Currently, there are no sites on the island listed in the National Register of Historic Places.
 A marker in the first block of Charleston Boulevard tells of Lord Cornwallis and the British troops who briefly occupied the island during the American Revolution.

-The Ocean Boulevard commercial district or "Front Beach" area was once the site of open-air pavilions and amusement rides, although none of these buildings remain.
-The existing office building at the corner of 10th Avenue and Palm Boulevard was once a hotel, and the existing house located next to City Hall was originally the station for the trolley that connected the island to Sullivan's Island.
-Also the building on the northeast side of J.C.
+The Ocean Boulevard commercial district, known as or "Front Beach," area was once the original site of the 1920s open-air pavilions and amusement rides.
+Unfortunately, although one of these buildings remain.e buildings remain.

+The existing office building at the corner of 10th avenuePP

+and Palm Boulevard was was once a hotel.
+The existing house adjacent to the current City Hall was the and the existing house located next to recently as a gift shop, was for many years the 2PP

+City Hall was original site of by the trolley station which for the trolley that connected the island Isle of Palms to Sullivan's Island.
+Also Furthermore, the building on the northeast side of J.C.
 Long Boulevard near the intersection with Ocean Boulevard, which has been used recently as a gift shop, was for many years the 2nd U.S. Post Office on the island.